ThakkarVidhi/ThakkarVidhi/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Vidhi Thakkar, a graduate student specializing in Machine Learning & Artificial Intelligence at the University of Waterloo.
+I’m Vidhi Thakkar, an AI/ML Software Engineer and Master’s graduate in Electrical and Computer Engineering from the University of Waterloo, specializing in Machine Learning, Artificial Intelligence, and Business Leadership.
 I'm passionate about leveraging technology to solve complex problems and create innovative solutions.

 🔭 **I'm currently working on:**
+  - Developing Hailey™ – AI Health Concierge™ at Healthyher.Life, integrating LLMs, RAG pipelines, Vector DB, PostgreSQL, and AI workflows for personalized women’s health navigation.
-  - Developing deep learning models for image classification.
+  - Building deep learning models for image classification and other NLP-based applications.
-  - Building scalable backend systems and refining optimization techniques.
+  - Designing and deploying scalable backend systems with optimized performance, database management, and API integration.

 🤝 **I'm looking to collaborate on:**
-  - AI-driven projects, especially in computer vision, natural language processing, and educational technology.
+  - AI-driven projects, especially in computer vision, natural language processing, and health technology.
-  - Backend development projects requiring robust API integration and database management.
+  - Backend development requiring robust API design, database optimization, and production-ready deployment.

 🌱 **I'm currently learning:**
-  - Advanced machine learning techniques, TensorFlow, Keras, and refining my skills in Python.
+  - Advanced machine learning techniques, TensorFlow, Keras, prompt engineering, and refining my skills in Python.
-  - Best practices in backend development, with a focus on security and performance optimization.
+  - Best practices in backend development, with a focus on security, performance optimization, cloud deployment, and system scalability.

 💡 **I'm looking for help with:**
   - Integrating machine learning models into production-ready applications.